10 Best Password Managers for Firefox in 2024

 Dashlane protects user data with unbreakable 256-bit AES encryption, a zero-knowledge policy, and a wide range of 2FA and account recovery options.
 It also comes with tons of useful extras.

 Dashlane’s Firefox extension is great — during my tests, I found it very simple to generate and save new passwords, auto-fill logins, share passwords with other users, and fill out advanced web forms that even Firefox’s password manager was unable to fill out!
 Dashlane will even alert you to phishing websites that are posing as Dashlane, which is really cool.
+It also warns you against scam sites posing as legitimate ones, by checking for URLs that’s different from the login details you’ve saved.

 The Firefox extension also works with Dashlane’s passkeys.
 Passkey authentication is a more secure alternative to passwords, and although the support for them is currently limited, it’s likely we’ll be seeing more and more websites and apps that allow account registration with passkeys in the future.